-Summary of Pathogen-Specific Anti-Infective Biologic and Drug Programs:
+Summary of Pathogen-Specific Therapy Programs:

-- C. diffinfections: We are in preclinical development of a novel second-generation oral enzyme drug candidate, SYN-004, for co-administration with commonly used IV antibiotics intended to prevent the development of and severe effects from C. diffinfections (CDI).
-CDIs are a leading cause of hospital acquired infections (HAIs), that generally occur secondary to treatment with IV antibiotics.
-Designed to be given orally to protect the gut while certain IV beta-lactam antibiotics (penicillins and cephalosporins) fight the primary infection, SYN-004 is believed to have a similar profile to its first-generation predecessor, which demonstrated protection of the gut flora (microbiome) during treatment with certain penicillins, with the potential toact against a broader spectrum of IV beta-lactam antibiotics.
+- C. difficile infections (CDI): We are in preclinical development of a novel second-generation oral enzyme candidate, SYN-004, for co-administration with commonly used IV beta-lactam antibiotics intended to prevent the development of and severe effects from C. difficile infections (CDI).
+CDIs are a leading type of hospital acquired infections (HAIs) that generally occur secondary to treatment with IV antibiotics.
+Designed to be given orally to protect the gut while certain IV beta-lactam antibiotics (penicillins and cephalosporins) fight the primary infection, SYN-004 is believed to have a similar profile to its first-generation predecessor, which demonstrated protection of the gut flora (microbiome) during treatment with certain penicillins, with the potential to act against a broader spectrum of IV beta-lactam antibiotics.
 Beta-lactam antibiotics are a mainstay in hospital infection management and include the commonly used penicillin and cephalosporin classes of antibiotics.
-Approximately 14.4 million patients are administered "SYN-004 target" IV beta-lactam antibiotics annually, representing an estimated target market for SYN-004 of 117.6 million beta-lactam doses purchased by U.S. hospitals.
+Approximately 14.4 million patients are administered "SYN-004 target" IV beta-lactam antibiotics annually representing an estimated target market for SYN-004 of 117.6 million beta-lactam doses purchased by U.S. hospitals.
 The addressable market for SYN-004 is significant.
 Currently there are no approved treatments designed to protect the microbiome from the damaging effects of IV antibiotics.
 This worldwide opportunity could represent a multi-billion dollar market.
-We remain on schedule to file an Investigational New Drug (IND) application for SYN-004, and intend to initiate Phase Ia and Ib clinical studies in the fourth quarter of 2014.
-Preliminary Phase I topline data is expected by year-end 2014, and a Phase II efficacy study of SYN-004 is planned to begin in the first half of 2015.
-Clinical drug manufacturing of SYN-004in accordance with GMP guidelines has commenced. - This information is an estimate derived from the use of information under license from the following IMS Health Incorporated information service: CDM Hospital database for full year 2012.
+In October 2014, the U.S. Patent and Trademark Office issued a Notice of Allowance for a composition of matter patent application that has claims to compositions of matter and pharmaceutical compositions of beta-lactamases, including SYN-004, and carries a patent term to at least 2031.
+We remain on schedule to initiate Phase 1a and 1b clinical studies in the fourth guarter of 2014.
+Preliminary Phase 1 topline data is expected by year-end 2014, and a Phase 2a trial of SYN-004 is planned to begin in the first half of 2015, followed by the initiation of a Phase 2b clinical trial in the second half of 2015.
+Clinical manufacturing of SYN-004 in accordance with GMP guidelines has commenced, and completion of manufacturing for Phase 1 and 2 trials is expected during the second half of 2014. - This information is an estimate derived from the use of information under license from the following IMS Health Incorporated information service: CDM Hospital database for full year 2012.
 IMS expressly reserves all rights, including rights of copying, distribution and republication.